The Piazza Tales: Putnam's Monthly Magazine

-In October of 1852, editor Charles Frederick Briggs sent a circular out to writers, including Melville, announcing the plan "to publish an Original periodical of a character different from any now in existence", inviting him, being among "the best talent of the country", to submit contributions to the new monthly that would only print American contributions.
+In October 1852, editor Charles Frederick Briggs sent a circular out to writers, including Melville, announcing the plan "to publish an Original periodical of a character different from any now in existence", inviting him, being among "the best talent of the country", to submit contributions to the new monthly that would only print American contributions.
 This was Putnam's Monthly Magazine that first appeared in January 1853.
 With the ambition to be, in Perry Miller's words, "the vehicle of home literature" came the determination to pay authors a handsome sum.
-For three years the magazine was successful, in Miller's estimation because of the brilliance of both the articles and of the editing--primarily by Briggs, who understood that "'A man buys a Magazine to be amused'".
+For three years the magazine was successful, in Miller's estimation because of the brilliance of both the articles and of the editing—primarily by Briggs, who understood that "'A man buys a Magazine to be amused'".

 Melville received the February issue, which carried a summary of Melville's career in the shape of an essay by Fitz-James O'Brien, a young Irish immigrant.
 According to Parker, this publication was "the first retrospective survey of Melville's career anyone had ever published".

 Melville's first contribution, "Bartleby.
 A Story of Wall-Street", was published in two installments in the magazine's first year of existence, in no. 11 (November), and no. 12 (December).
 "The Encantadas, or Enchanted Isles" appeared in three installments in 1854, in no. 15 (March), no. 16 (April), and no. 17 (May).
 "The Lightning-Rod Man" appeared in 1854, in no. 20 (August).

-In March of 1855, Putnam sold the magazine to Dix and Edwards due to dwindling subscriptions, Briggs left, and George William Curtis became editor.
+In March 1855, Putnam sold the magazine to Dix and Edwards due to dwindling subscriptions, Briggs left, and George William Curtis became editor.

 "The Bell-Tower" appeared in 1855 in no. 32 (August).
 "Benito Cereno" appeared in three installments in 1855, in no. 34 (October), no. 35 (November), and no. 36 (December).

 Melville's submissions for the magazine were well received.
 Only once was a submission rejected, "The Two Temples", which remained unpublished during Melville's life.
 Briggs said he rejected it because: "My editorial experience compels me to be very cautious in offending the religious sensibilities of the public, and the moral of the Two Temples would array against us the whole power of the pulpit."
 Of another story he said: "The only complaint that I have heard about the Encantadas was that it might have been longer."